 Next step is the Raw Data Preparation (Fig. 5), maybe the most important option of the GUI, since it processes the seismograms (doing the instrument correction, origin time alignment, resampling) and produces data files ready for the inversion.
-The data, i.e. the uncorrected seismograms, must be available in 4-column text files (with the strictly required column order, i.e., Time in seconds, NS, EW, Z in counts, separated with spaces), one file per station.
-The filenames are not completely arbitrary; for example, for the LTK station the filename must start with the letters LTK, where LTK is the station name used in the Station Selection.
-The remaining part of the filename (including the extension) is already arbitrary.
-The location of the file is also arbitrary as well as the extension and the part of the filename after the first three characters, the user will be guided to browse.
+The data, i.e. the uncorrected seismograms, must be available in 4-column text files (with the strictly required column order, i.e., Time in seconds , NS, EW, Z in counts, separated with spaces), one file per station.
+The filenames are not completely arbitrary; they have to start with the station name, for example, for the LTK station the filename must start with the letters LTK, where LTK is the station name used in the Station Selection.
+The remaining part of the filename (including the extension) is arbitrary, the location of the file is also arbitrary and user will be guided to browse for files.